Agile project management and certification

 Project management strengths

 The strengths of project management methodologies such as PRINCE2 lie in their focus on giving direction and management on a project.
-PRINCE2 and other project management standards or methodologies do not, however, provide any focus in the area of product delivery.
+PRINCE2 and other PM standards or methodologies do not, however, provide any focus in the area of product delivery.

 Agile delivery methods focus almost entirely at the product delivery level, and do not concern themselves with the project direction or management.
 So, agile project management is a way of providing project management and direction to a project which uses agile methods at the team level.

-Agile project management, however, is more than just a marriage between project management methodologies and agile delivery methods.
+Agile project management (agile PM), however, is more than just a marriage between project management methodologies and agile delivery methods.
 It’s also about applying agile principles to both the project management and delivery methods.

 Agile project management certification